MichaelEbert/OblivionProgressTracker/readme.md

 - "type": change the HTML input type from checkbox to something else.
 E.g. "type":"number" for save numbers or number of places discovered.
 - "max": Important for progress calculation. for type:number elements, determines the max value. for tree elements, any subtotal above this amount will be ignored. for "ref" cells, scales completion of reference cell to this much.
 - "ref": get the value for this cell from a different cell with the target formId.
+- "gateCloseId": for gates, the id of the cell that covers the closing of this gate.

 # Adding Screenshots